 The year 2020 was incredibly difficult for the retail industry.
 Seismic shifts in consumer behavior—not just how much they spent, but how and where they spent it—accelerated the already rapid shift toward online shopping and direct-to-consumer brands.
 But consumer spending wasn't the only challenge these organizations faced.

-Like many industries, retail saw spikes in malicious cyber activity as cybercriminals sought to take advantage of the chaos of the pandemic.
+Like many industries, retail saw spikes in advanced threats as cybercriminals sought to take advantage of the chaos of the pandemic.
 Phishing scams, email and account takeovers, and malware schemes all increased as both retailers and customers tried to adjust to a new normal.

 For one ExtraHop customer—a large multinational retail brand—cybersecurity has always been a top priority.
 The company not only needs to protect its global customers' data, but also the intellectual property that has made the brand an icon for decades.